walkerdb/dsc_workshops/web_scraping/readme.md

 <img src="http://i.imgur.com/kdUhtji.gif" width=800/>

 ### Step 3: write out code for a single page
 Now that we know exactly what BeautifulSoup searches to run to get at the data we want, we can formally write out that code in a new python file.
-Based on our prototyping in IDLE, here is what that might look like:
+Based on our prototyping in IDLE, here is what that might look like (we'll call the file poem_scraper.py):
 ```python
 import requests
 from bs4 import BeautifulSoup